The Grand Occasion

 The class seated in their chairs, the invocation spoken, Jessi too seated in her chair rehearses in her mind – perhaps as her classmates are doing – the hearing of her name when it would be her turn to ascend those few steps to receive her diploma.

-All of sudden she gapes as if observing an appearance of Timothy viewing the occasion from above.
+All of a sudden, she gapes as if observing an appearance of Timothy viewing the occasion from above.
 Together in the presence of Jesus, there he is with his parents and granddad, and his Grammy now also, who had passed away just one year before this, Jessi's big day.

 A Memorable Experience